skalarproduktraum/phd-thesis/chapters/scenery.md

 ## ClearVolume

 ![ClearVolume running inside Fiji, showing a multicolour _Drosophila melanogaster_ brain dataset (courtesy of Tsumin Lee, Howard Hughes Medical Institute, Janelia Farm Research Campus), with a by-slice viewer inset.
-From [@Royer:2015tg].\label{fig:cvfiji}](ClearVolumeFiji.png)
+Reused from [@Royer:2015tg].\label{fig:cvfiji}](ClearVolumeFiji.png)

 \alreadypublished{The work presented in this section has been developed in collaboration with Loïc Royer, Martin Weigert, Nicola Maghelli, and Florian Jug, Myers Lab, MPI-CBG, and has been published in:}{Royer, L.A., Weigert, M., \textbf{Günther, U.}, Maghelli, N., Jug, F., Sbalzarini, I.F. and Myers, E.W.: ClearVolume: open-source live 3D visualization for light-sheet microscopy. \emph{Nature Methods}, 2015.}